sanyamsharmaa/TIL-Wisdom-Logs/README.md

 routes.post('/test',multerFunc.single('field_name_of_file',controllerFunction)

 ### Strict mode in JS
-this helps the code to use
+this helps the code to use restricted version of javascript, this puts some extra rules in the programming which helps use to catch silent errors